basic-web-components/basic-web-components/README.md

 * **Write in plain JavaScript ES6.** An ES5 version of each component is provided in its /dist folder, so you can use these in ES5 projects.
 If you are already using ES6, you can use the ES6 source directly.
-* **Don't be flashy.** These components are meant to serve as solid building blocks for your applications and user experiences, not present a heavily-styled or branded appearance of their own.
+* **Provide a minimalist appearance.** These components are meant to serve as solid building blocks for your applications and user experiences, not present a heavily styled or branded appearance of their own.
 * **Be recombinable.** Careful factoring of user interface concerns gives you components, helpers, base classes, and mixins that you can readily recombine to create solid custom components of your own.
 Composition is generally